nus-tic2002-AY2324S1/duke/docs/README.md

 ## Introduction

-CrabY 🦀 is a Chat bot that help you to manage things to remember, optimized for users who prefer to type over mouse/GUI.
+CrabY 🦀 is a Chat bot that helps you to manage things to remember, optimized for users who prefer to type over mouse/GUI.

 ## Getting Started